Learn to be a whole writer immersed in Place, processing your experiences into creative writing.

 “No person steps into the same water twice.” ~ based on a quote by Heraclitus

-Next summer, in 2020, Carrot Ranch will return to the Green Mountains, backroads, and hilltop people of Vermont.
+In the COVID-19-managed future, Carrot Ranch will return to the Green Mountains, backroads, and hilltop people of Vermont.
 Ranch Yarnist and Vermonter, D. (Slayton) Avery will offer up her camp on Greenwood Lake for the Refuge.
 Space is limited to three campers who will lodge in an A-frame cabin (two rooms upstairs in a loft, and one room on the main floor).
 There is indoor plumbing, an open common space for shared meals, and a large screened porch for gatherings.

 Lead Buckaroo, Charli Mills, returns to Vermont to write and make literary art accessible.
 She’ll work closely with the three writers in each session.
 It’s best suited for those who want to progress their craft and manuscripts.
 Each writer will bring up to 10 pages to workshop and will fulfill writing assignments that will culminate in a literary event.
 The event collaborates with a local artist, and their studio or stage will open up to the group for a reading of nature-infused flash fiction.